OpenEvalProject/evals/manuscripts/elife-38455/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/38455/elife-38455-fig4-v2.jpg)

-**Figure 4.:** Atoh1::En1-CKO mice have abnormal respiratory control.(A) Representative plethysmography traces from a control and Atoh1::En1-CKO mouse.
+**Figure 4.:** (A) Representative plethysmography traces from a control and Atoh1::En1-CKO mouse.
 Example traces of apnea and sigh.
 (B) One-week-old Atoh1::En1-CKO mice have significantly more apneas (i), longer inspiratory time (TI) (iii), smaller tidal volume (TV) (v), slower respiratory rhythms (Vf) (vi), and lower minute ventilation (VE) (vii).
 Number of sighs (ii) and expiratory time (TE) (iv) were not different.
 Significance for room air breathing parameters were determined using a t-test (2-tailed). *p<0.05.
 (C) One-week-old Atoh1::En1-CKO mice have enhanced respiratory depression in response to hypoxia through an enhanced decrease in TV (i) and Vf (ii), resulting in a decreased VE(iii).
 There were no significant differences in the respiratory chemoresponses to hypercapnia (iv to vi).
 Significance was determined using a t-test (2-tailed) at each individual time point, *p<0.01.
-Error bars represent mean ± SEM.10.7554/eLife.38455.014Figure 4—source data 1.
+Error bars represent mean ± SEM.

 In response to hypoxia, control mice showed the bimodal respiratory response we observed in P21 Atoh1::En1-CKO mice with an initial increase in tidal volume and respiratory frequency, followed by respiratory depression (Figure 4Ci to Ciii).
 Nevertheless, the decrease in tidal volume and respiratory frequency was initiated earlier during the hypoxic exposure and was more pronounced in Atoh1::En1-CKO mice.
 In contrast, there were no differences in respiratory response to hypercapnia between Atoh1::En1-CKO mice and control littermates at P7 (Figure 4Civ to Cvi).